Entanglement Routing Based on Fidelity Curves

-The proposed method is easily adaptable and it can be used to solve routing problems over several previous quantum network models \cite{sarasantos, Bugalho2021, PhysRevA.100.052333, Pirandola2019}.
-How to incorporate multiple multi-path routing \cite{Pirandola2019,dai2020optimal,chakraborty2020entanglement,Bauml2020} and non-deterministic swapping in our approach is still an opening problem.
-We believe our works paves the way for entanglement distribution for networks with complex repeater-and-purify protocols since those display a trade-off between the entanglement generation rate and fidelity that is similar to the one in our model.\\ \\ {\bf{Author contributions:}} BC and FM contributed to the development of the initial concept and to the writing of the manuscript.
-BC, RM, and LB contributed to the analytical calculation, proofs, and demonstration of the project.
-RM and LB performed the network simulations.
-BC performed the data analysis of the results. \\ \\ {\bf{Competing interests:}} The authors declare no competing interests.\\ \\{} {\bf{Data availability:}} All data in this work are available from the corresponding author on request.\\ \\{} {\bf{Code availability:}} All codes in this work are available from the corresponding author on request.\\ \\{} {\bf{Acknowledgements:}} This work has been funded by Instituto de Telecomunicações and Fundação para a Ciência e Tecnologia/Ministério da Ciência, Tecnologia e Ensino Superior (FCT/MCTES), Portugal, through National Funds co-funded European Union (EU) Funds under Project UIDB/50008/2020.
-The work has also been funded by the project Quantum Internet Alliance (QIA) of the European Union's Horizon 2020 research and innovation program under grant agreement No 820445.
-BC thanks the support of FCT through projects CEECINST/00117/2018/CP1495 and 2022.05558.PTDC.
-RM was supported by Fundação Calouste Gulbenkian through the Program New Talents in Quantum Technologies.
-LB acknowledges the support of FCT through scholarship BD/05268/2021. \\
+The proposed method can be readily adapted to address routing challenges in various quantum network models, including those incorporating purification protocols between adjacent nodes.
+Nevertheless, how to deal with multi-path routing with non-deterministic swapping is still an open problem.
+In conclusion, this work paves the way for entanglement distribution in networks with complex link models, incorporating highly efficient purification protocols, and enabling optimization of quantum routing in more realistic and sophisticated network scenarios.